Kennesaw State University Brass Blast

 - 4PM – Concert with the Georgia Brass Band

-- 5PM – All done – go home and enjoy the rest of your weekend!
+- 5PM – Event concludes.
+Enjoy the rest of your weekend!

 Participating students are required to complete the following forms, as required by university policy: